merenlab/anvio.org/help/main/programs/anvi-display-functions/index.md

 </div>

-This approach allows you to integrate functions from your metagenome-assembled genomes, isolates you have acquired from external sources, and even genomes in an anvi'o pangenome into a single analytical framework with remarkable ease.
+This way, you can bring together functions in your metagenome-assembled genomes, the isolates you have acquired from external sources, and even genomes in an anvi'o pangenome into a single framework in a disturbingly easy fashion.

 ### Performing functional enrichment analysis for free

-This is an optional step that may be very useful for some investigations.
+This is an optional step, but may be very useful for some investigations.
 If your genomes are divided into meaningful groups, you can also perform a functional enrichment analysis while running this program.
-All you need to do for this analysis to be included is to provide a <span class="artifact-n">[groups-txt](/help/main/artifacts/groups-txt)</span> file that describes which genome belongs to which group:
+All you need to do for this to be included in your analysis is to provide a <span class="artifact-n">[groups-txt](/help/main/artifacts/groups-txt)</span> file that describes which genome belongs to which group:

 <div class="codeblock" markdown="1">
 anvi&#45;display&#45;functions &#45;e <span class="artifact&#45;n">[external&#45;genomes](/help/main/artifacts/external&#45;genomes)</span> \